If you have children, you may already know that reading aloud can help strengthen your bond.

 Indeed, reading to your child provides a variety of benefits for their language skills, including:

-If you’d like to learn about more activities that you can do with your child to help them build their language skills, speech therapy for children in Austin can help.
+If you’d like to learn about more activities that you can do with your child to help them build their language skills, speech therapy services for children can help.

 But first, let’s look at some of the benefits of reading to children, as well as some speech therapy approved tips for reading books to your child.